timdream/wordcloud2.js/API.md

 ## Events

 You can listen to those custom DOM events filed from the canvas element, instead of using callbacks for taking the appropriate action.
+Cancel the first two events causes the operation to stop immediately.

 * `wordcloudstart`
+* `wordclouddrawn`
 * `wordcloudstop`
 * `wordcloudabort`